--Compliance with technical codes and standardstechnical requirements is in the interests of electricity consumers as a failure to comply can have a direct and adverse impact on the security and quality of electricity supplied, and may have health and safety implications.
+Compliance with technical requirements is in the interests of electricity consumers as a failure to comply can have a direct and adverse impact on the security and quality of electricity supplied, and may have health and safety implications.

-However, there may be occasions when a party-licensee assesses that it is not in a position to comply with a particular code or standard-technical requirement, or that the technical requirements placed upon it by a code or standard-may result in an inefficient outcome either in the short or longer term. -In these circumstances, an caeffected party-licensee may submit a request to Ofgem-us for a derogation from the licensee requirement to comply with a particular obligation_obligation in a code or standard.
+However, there may be occasions when a party assesses that it is not in a position to comply with a particular technical requirement, or that the technical requirements placed upon it may result in an inefficient outcome either in the short or longer term.
+In these circumstances, an effected party may submit a request to us for a derogation from the requirement to comply with a particular obligation.

-This document sets out the information Offgem we will requires in order to assess a request for a derogation, and outlines the factors we will Offgem takes into account in its assessment.
+This document sets out the information we will require in order to assess a request for a derogation, and outlines the factors we will takes into account in its assessment.

-Information required and our Ofgem's assessment
+Information required and our assessment

-A request for a derogation should be submitted in writing to Ofgem_us and should include sufficient information to enable the usAuthority to make a decision, including a comprehensive, and where possible, quantitative assessment, of the impact of the non-compliance on:
+A request for a derogation should be submitted in writing to us and should include sufficient information to enable us to make a decision, including a comprehensive, and where possible, quantitative assessment, of the impact on:

-- o Consumers
+- Consumers

 - Competition

 - Sustainable development

 - Health and safety and the associated risk management measures

 - Other parties affected by the non-compliance, including the ability of the relevant system operator (SO) or Distribution Network Operator (DNO) to operate its system

-Each derogation request is assessed by Ofgemus individually on its merits in terms of the likely effect on consumers the above items and on the ability of other authorised electricity operators affected parties to comply with their statutory obligations, including the GCCs and licence conditions.
+Each derogation request is assessed by us individually on its merits in terms of the likely effect on the above items and on the ability of other affected parties to comply with their statutory obligations, including the GCCs and licence conditions.

-In ourits assessment the Authoritywe, haveing regard to our its principal objective and ourits statutory duties.
-This includes, including our duties in respect of sustainable development and duties to carry out our functions in the manner that we considers is best calculated to implement or ensure compliance with any decision of the Agency or the European Commission under the Third Package (which includes the GCCs); and , will consider amongst other things the impacts set out above.
+In our assessment we have regard to our principal objective and our statutory duties.
+This includes our duties in respect of sustainable development and duties to carry out our functions in the manner that we considers is best calculated to implement or ensure compliance with any decision of the Agency or the European Commission under the Third Package (which includes the GCCs); and will consider amongst other things the impacts set out above.

-If Ofgern iswe are satisfied that the information received meets the minimum requirements and considers that the derogation request is justified then the Authoritywe will issue a derogationirection to the licensee eaaffected party granting the necessary relief from the relevant obligations for a time period specified in the derogationirection.- A copy will also be placed on Ofgem's public register.
+If we are satisfied that the information received meets the minimum requirements and considers that the derogation request is justified then we will issue a derogation to the affected party granting the necessary relief from the relevant obligations for a time period specified in the derogation.